Bryan De La Cruz Player Props: Marlins vs. Rockies

 Bryan De La Cruz At The Plate

+- In 12.9% of his games this season, he has hit a home run, and 3.1% of his trips to the dish.

-- De La Cruz has had at least one RBI in 37.0% of his games this season (34 of 92), with more than one RBI 15 times (16.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 36.6% of his games this season, De La Cruz has notched at least one RBI.
+In 15 of those games (16.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.